gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

 ## Read length
  * Read length = fragment length
- * Present pore with Mb, will produce Mb reads
+ * If a pore is presented with megabase sequences, it will produce megabase reads
  * Other systems will fail due to photodamage
  * If you can figure out how to get molecules into the system, can produce reads
- * Josh Quick / Nick Loman managed long reads, largely by avoiding pipetting
+ * Josh Quick / Nick Loman managed long reads (>750kb), largely by avoiding pipetting
   * have accomplished N50s of 60/70kb
  * Probably no limit; limit is what can be put in.
 Clive expects 7Mb sequence should be able to be done
  * Some nutcases at ONT think you can do whole chromosomes